RTDB Overview

 Security Considerations

-- WebSocket connections require valid access token
+- WebSocket connections require valid access tokens, validated on establishment

-- Permissions checked on connection
+- Permissions checked on connection; every read/write operation validated

-- Rate limiting per user
+- Optional schema validation, size limits, and rate limiting per user

-- TLS/WSS for all connections
+- TLS/WSS for all connections; content-addressed snapshots prevent tampering

 Choosing Between RTDB and CRDT

-- Yrs for collaborative document editing
+Both can be used together – for example, Yrs for collaborative document editing and redb for structured metadata.

 API Overview